-If Not Us Then Who is a US registered charity that supports a global awareness campaign highlighting the role indigenous and local peoples play in protecting our planet and exposing the devastation big business can cause to their lives when their homelands are destroyed.
-We were approached to help the charity put the creative tools in place in order to help the team locally and globally and support the growing global network of local and indigenous peoples through creative media.
+If Not Us Then Who is a US registered charity that supports a global awareness campaign highlighting the role indigenous and local peoples play in protecting our planet and exposing the devastation big business destroys homelands.
+The charity approached us to create creative tools to help the team locally and globally and support the growing global network of local and indigenous peoples through creative media.

-Working with the client we developed a strong visual identity, a distinct brand, and a fully responsive, multi-lingual website that boosted exposure and increased film viewership.
-We were also tasked with producing print collateral to be used and distributed at major climate talk events.
+Working with the client, we developed a strong visual identity, a distinct brand, and a fully responsive, multi-lingual website that boosted exposure and increased film viewership.

-With many of the charity’s team working in remote locations alongside local communities it was vital that the website had an extremely simple, easy-to-teach interface that belies the back-end complexity.
+With many of the charity’s team working in remote locations alongside local communities, the website needed a straightforward, easy-to-teach interface that belies the back-end complexity.

-The development of a constantly evolving interactive global protest map allows the audience to gain information about key participants and places, explore current flash-points, and see in real time the devastation to our forests that can result from big business running unchecked.
+The development of a constantly evolving interactive global protest map allows the audience to gain information about key participants and places, explore current flash-points, and see in real-time the devastation to our forests that can result from global businesses running unchecked.

-As the campaign has developed and the complexity of the user needs has increased exponentially, we have been careful to ensure that the grass roots philosophy and visual style at the heart of the movement has remained intact.
+As the campaign has developed and the complexity of the user needs has increased exponentially, we have been careful to ensure that the grassroots philosophy and visual style at the heart of the movement have remained intact.

-Our print collateral templates are designed to be shared with protestors, and are ‘fast and cheap’ to produce so that they can be used at very short notice.
-They have become a simple but highly effective protest tool, seen at key events in Time Square, at the Keystone XL pipeline protests and at other major global events.
+They have become a simple but effective protest tool, seen at critical events in Time Square, the Keystone XL pipeline protests, and other major global events.

-As the project continues to accelerate we are keeping pace, analysing and reacting to audience participation by providing structured creative content to an ever-evolving digital landscape.
+As the project continues to accelerate, we are analysing and reacting to audience participation by providing structured creative content to an ever-evolving digital landscape.